StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Some GPU hardware may has bug which will cause `D3D11VideoDecoder` forbidden to use. in this case, we can't do anything else but to use the FFMPEG software decode.
 [See reference](https://source.chromium.org/chromium/chromium/src/+/main:gpu/config/gpu_driver_bug_list.json?q=disable_d3d11_video_decoder)

-## Will HEVC decoding feature be enabled in chrome by default in the future?
+## Will HEVC decoding be enabled in Chrome by default in the future?

-Very likely, but one thing is sure, only platform decoder that provided by the  OS will be supported in chrome thus this will be optional depends on the GPU and OS support.
+Chrome 104 will integrate HEVC hw support for ChromeOS, Mac and Windows, disabled by default, and you can enable it by passing `--enable-features=PlatformHEVCDecoderSupport` when opening. it should be enabled by default in the future version when stable. (only platform decoder that provided by the OS will be supported in chrome, thus this will be optional depends on the GPU and OS support)

 ## How to Build?